TedCart/spotify-assistant/README.md

 ## User-Stories

--A user can verify the app's permission to modify their Spotify Library.
+- A user can verify the app's permission to modify their Spotify Library.
--A user can upload their iTunes playlist information and use the resulting interface to selectively add equivalent songs to their Spotify library
+- A user can upload their iTunes playlist information and use the resulting interface to selectively add equivalent songs to their Spotify library

 These stories have yet to come true.